GramAddict/docs/configuration.md

 Sorry for bothering you, can you pls take part of my survey?
 :fu:
 ```
-A random one will be picked each time.
+A random line will be picked each time.
+Ps.
+You can change that file even while the bot is running if you need to.

 ### Argument Glossary